 If your relationship status is single, you can still apply and obtain a mortgage.
 As long as your income is high enough, your debt is manageable, and your credit is acceptable, you can be approved.
 If you don’t qualify based on your income, employment status, debt level or credit rating, there may be other options available to you.
 One option is to obtain a co-signer who will agree to make the payments if you are unable to do so.
 Another avenue you may want to explore is using an alternative or private lender to obtain a mortgage.
 You may face higher interest rates compared to a bank or credit union, but the qualification rules will more relaxed.

 Not sure if you will qualify for a mortgage?
-Meeting with a professional mortgage broker before you apply is the best way to get informed about everything you need to know.
+Start with our mortgage calculator and then meet with a professional mortgage broker before you apply.
+It’s the best way to get informed about everything you need to know.
 An experienced mortgage advisor will review all of your documentation and make sure you have everything in order to get approved.
 Whether you’re trying to apply as a couple vs. a single applicant, we can help you find a mortgage product with rates and terms that work with your financial situation and lifestyle.
 Contact us at The Mortgage Advisors to get started today.